Insurance Broker vs Agent: Key Differences & Which to Choose

 Is an insurance broker better than an agent?

 Neither is universally better — it depends on your needs.
 Brokers are ideal if you want someone legally representing your interests and shopping the widest range of carriers.
 Agents (especially independent ones) are a solid choice if you need coverage bound quickly or prefer working directly with a specific insurer.
-For most standard car insurance needs, both options can deliver competitive results.
+For most standard car insurance needs, both options can deliver competitive results, especially in a market where shopping activity is at its highest in years.

 Do insurance brokers charge fees for car insurance?